myusuf3/myusuf3/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working at 1Password.
+- 🔭 I’m currently working as Senior Staff Engineer @ 1Password.
 Previously CTO @ Gyroscope and various other start ups.
 - 💬 Ask me about distributed systems and leadership.
 - 📫 You can reach me on Twitter [here](https://twitter.com/myusuf3)!